2025 Guide to Counseling Scholarships

 LCCNC Nancy Howell Scholarship

 • About the Donor: Created in 1997 and incorporated as a non-profit corporation in 2005, Licensed Clinical Counselors of North Carolina (LCCNC) is dedicated to helping all licensed clinical mental health counselors have successful and rewarding careers in counseling while assisting with mental health needs of North Carolina citizens.
 This association benefits student counselors by awarding annual scholarships to deserving counseling student association members.
-The Nancy Howell Scholarship was created in 2004 to honor the life of a LCCNC Board member who died tragically that year in a car accident.
+The Nancy Howell Scholarship was created in 2004 to honor the life of an LCCNC Board member who died tragically that year in a car accident.
 Created to honor her life, passion, and dedication to the counseling profession, this scholarship recognizes counseling graduate students who demonstrate leadership as counseling students and potential as practicing LCMHCs.

 • Amount: $500

-• Deadline: July 2024 (estimated)
+• Deadline: July 2025 (estimated)

 • Eligibility: Applicants must be North Carolina residents who are student members of LCCNC.
 They must submit a letter verifying counseling graduate program enrollment in a CACREP-accredited program, a current resume, two letters of recommendation, and a statement of their professional goals.